adaltas/node-nikita/src/download.coffee.md

     Writable EventEmitter in which the standard error output of executed command will be piped.
 *   `no_check` (boolean)
     if set to true, hash check is ignored, download will be skipped if destination exists.
-If using cache, the check is ignored on the cache but integrity between cache and destination is maintained
+The check is ignored on the cache by default but integrity between cache and destination is maintained
 *   `local_cache` (path | boolean)
     Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a sting is provided, it will be the cache path.